Olena23/shuffle-game/README.md

 The project is part of the Udacity Nanodegree program and uses pre-defined board styles.

 You can view&try the app by visiting the link to the GitHub generated page provided in the project summary.

+To play on your computer, you need to download files into one folder and open "index.html" in your browser.